sealionking/drupal_module_og-sm/og_sm_path/README.md

    - Put the "**Site Path**" detection method on the **first** place.
    If the og_sm_context module is used, make sure that the "**Site Path**" method is always set first.
+4. Update all existing Sites: edit them and set their Site Path value.
-4. Delete and regenerate all content aliases.
+5. Delete and regenerate all content aliases.

 ### Dependencies